 The next figure is the portfolio turnover rate, which measures the buying and selling activity in the Portfolio.
 Portfolio turnover is affected by market conditions, changes in the asset size of the Portfolio, fluctuating volume of shareholder purchase and redemption orders, the nature of the Portfolio's investments, and the investment style and/or outlook of the portfolio manager(s) and/or investment personnel.
-A 100% rate implies that an amount equal to the value of the entire portfolio is traded once during the fiscal year; a 50% rate means that an amount equal to the value of half the portfolio is traded in a year; and a 200% rate means that an amount equal to the value of the entire portfolio is traded every six months.
+A 100% rate implies that an amount equal to the value of the entire portfolio was replaced once during the fiscal year; a 50% rate means that an amount equal to the value of half the portfolio is traded in a year; and a 200% rate means that an amount equal to the value of the entire portfolio is traded every six months.

-Janus Henderson VIT Research Portfolio Designation Requirements (unaudited)
+Designation Requirements (unaudited)